seanorama/masterclass/security-advanced/README.md

 - Goal: Create a /sales dir in HDFS and ensure only users belonging to sales group (and admins) have access

-- Create an HDFS dir as hadoopadmin
+- Create /sales dir in HDFS as hadoopadmin
 ```
 #authenticate
 sudo -u hadoopadmin kinit